anywhichway/reasondb/README.md

 `<storageType>` - The currently available storage types are listed below. **Note***: For all storage types except MemStrore, LocalStore, and LocalForageStore you will need to install the associated npm packages for production.
 They are only listed as dev dependencies in the ReasonDB/package.json file.
 This keeps the primary ReasonDB code smaller.

-1) `ReasonDB.JSONBlockStore` provides a high-speed server based disk store that can be manually inspected using a regular JavaScript editor.
+1) `ReasonDB.JSONBlockStore` provides a high-speed server based disk store for NodeJS that can be manually inspected using a regular JavaScript editor. `<nameOrPath>` is a path relative to the execution context of NodeJS where data should be stored.

-2) `ReasonDB.MemStore` provides a high-speed in memory database. `<nameOrPath>` is ignored.
+2) `ReasonDB.MemStore` provides a high-speed in memory database for the browser and NodeJS. `<nameOrPath>` is ignored.

 3) `ReasonBD.LocalStore` uses browser localStorage in Chrome and Firefox.
 Microsoft Edge just fails.
 In NodeJS the same API saves to disk with no quota limitations. `<nameOrPath>` is ignored in the browser.
 On NodeJS, it is a path relative to the execution context of NodeJS.